 Simulation.
 This course will introduce the students to the general concepts and tools of simulation analysis using pseudo random numbers generated on a computer.
 Starting with a background in calculus-based probability theory, the students will learn how to combine the mathematics of probability with the utility of the computer to find approximate solutions to a variety of mathematical problems arising in analysis, probability and statistics, stochastic processes, optimization, and general modeling.
 In undertaking this study, students will discover that many otherwise intractable problems can often be attacked using simulation techniques that are relatively easy to implement, thus adding to their general problem solving capabilities.
 Prerequisite: Math 251 or equivalent.

 Numerical Methods for Differential Equations.
 This course is devoted to numerical integration of ordinary and partial differential equations.
 Methods such as Runge-Kutta and Adams formulas, predictor-corrector methods, stiff equation solvers and shooting method for BVPs are described.
 Other techniques based on interpolation via Lagrange and Chebyshev polynomials and cubic splines, numerical differentiation using finite differences, spectral and pseudo-spectral methods are introduced.
-Numerical methods for solving elliptic, parabolic and hyperbolic partial differential equations; discussion of discretization schemes, truncation error, consistency, stability, accuracy and convergence; explicit vs. implicit schemes; implementation of Dirichlet, Neumann and Robin boundary conditions; operator splitting; Godunov methods for hyperbolic systems; direct and iterative methods for elliptic systems; Gauss-Seidel, SOR and multigrid methods; Fourier and Chebyshev based spectral and pseudo-spectral methods are discussed.
+Numerical methods for solving elliptic, parabolic and hyperbolic partial differential equations are presented including discussion of truncation error, consistency, stability, accuracy and convergence.
+Topics such as explicit vs. implicit schemes; implementation of Dirichlet, Neumann and Robin boundary conditions; operator splitting; Godunov methods for hyperbolic systems; direct and iterative methods for elliptic systems; Fourier and Chebyshev based spectral and pseudo-spectral methods are discussed.
 The Level-Set Method and its related PDEs may also be considered.
 A background in differential equations and some computational skills (e.g. MATLAB, Python or C) are assumed.